DjAntaki/little-network-toolkit/README.md

 # little-network-toolkit (lntk)

 A collection of scripts to import, save, manipulate and render undirected graph.
-Feel free to use.

 ## Content

 - Parse csv to networkx and networkx to csv
-- Parse networkx graph to html file using layout functionnalities from cytoscape 2.7.10
+- Parse networkx graph to html file using layout functionalities from cytoscape 2.7.10
 - Save a networkx graph to png
 - Can create a gif from a list of networkx graph